Last Updated: July 1, 2022 | Previous Versions

 II.
 Service Level Agreement

-“Average Daily Snowflake Credits” is defined as Customer’s actual Snowflake Credit consumption in the calendar month of the Cloud Provider Region in which the Service Level Failure occurred divided by the number of days in such month.
+“Average Daily Snowflake Credits” is defined as Customer’s actual Snowflake Credit (as defined in the Snowflake Service Consumption Table) consumption in the calendar month of the Cloud Provider Region in which the Service Level Failure occurred, divided by the number of days in such month.

 “Calendar Minutes” is defined as the total number of minutes in a given calendar month.

-“Cloud Provider Region” is defined as the Region and Cloud Provider selected by Customer on an Order Form or as configured by Customer via the Service.
+“Cloud Provider Region” is defined as the Region (as defined in the Snowflake Service Consumption Table) and Cloud Provider selected by Customer on an Order Form or as configured by Customer via the Service.

-“Failed Operations” is defined as Valid Operations where the Snowflake Service returns an internal error to Customer.
+“Failed Operations” is defined as Valid Operations where the Service returns an internal error to Customer, subject to Section III (SLA Exclusions) below.

-“Monthly Availability Percentage” is defined as the difference between Calendar Minutes and the Unavailable Minutes, divided by Calendar Minutes, and multiplied by one hundred (100).
+“Monthly Availability Percentage” is defined as the difference between Calendar Minutes and the Unavailable Minutes using the relevant Error Rate Threshold, divided by Calendar Minutes, and multiplied by one hundred (100).

-“Unavailable” is defined as an Error Rate greater than one percent (1%) over a one-minute interval calculated across all Customer’s Accounts within each applicable Cloud Provider Region.
-The Error Rate is 0 when a Customer Account is inactive, i.e., when there are no Valid Operations in the one-minute interval.
+“Unavailable” is defined as an Error Rate greater than the relevant Error Rate Threshold over a one-minute interval calculated across all Accounts within each applicable Cloud Provider Region.
+The Error Rate is 0 when an Account is inactive, i.e., when there are no Valid Operations in the one-minute interval.

-“Unavailable Minutes” is defined as the total accumulated minutes when the Service is Unavailable.
+“Unavailable Minutes” is defined as the total accumulated minutes when the Service is Unavailable using the relevant Error Rate Threshold.

 |Table 4: Service Level Credit Calculation|

 Example Calculation – Customer has two Accounts (SFE1, SFE2) in the AWS US East Region.
 Each Account submits Valid Operations at a steady rate of 50 Valid Operations per minute.
 In the month of April, in each minute of a 250-minute period, all 50 Valid Operations submitted by SFE1 succeeded, whereas SFE2 experienced 2 Failed Operations out of a total of 50 Valid Operations.
 For the month of April, the Customer experienced an Error Rate of 2% across SFE1 and SFE2 Accounts in the AWS US East Region ((2 Failed Operations / 100 Valid Operations) * 100) during the 250-minute period.
-In this example, the Service was Unavailable for the period of 250 minutes because the Error Rate exceeded 1% across both Customer Accounts.
+In this example, the Service was Unavailable for the period of 250 minutes because the Error Rate exceeded the 1% Error Rate Threshold across both Accounts even though it does not exceed the 10% Error Rate Threshold.
 There are 43,200 Calendar Minutes in the month of April (30 days x 24 hours x 60 minutes).
 This results in a Monthly Availability Percentage of 99.4% calculated as ((43,200 – 250)/43,200 * 100).
-If Customer used a total of three hundred (300) Snowflake Credits across both Customer Accounts in April, then Customer’s Average Daily Snowflake Credits for April would be ten (10) Snowflake Credits (300 / 30 days in April).
-Since the Monthly Availability Percentage is 99.4%, Customer’s Service Level Credit would be ten (10) Snowflake Credits (1 x 10 Average Daily Snowflake Credits), which would be credited against Customer’s usage of the Snowflake Service in May.
+According to Table 4, a customer experiencing a 99.4% Monthly Availability Percentage with an Error Rate of 2% will receive 1 x Average Daily Snowflake Credits.
+If Customer used a total of three hundred (300) Snowflake Credits across both Accounts in April, then Customer’s Average Daily Snowflake Credits for April would be ten (10) Snowflake Credits (300 / 30 days in April).
+Since the Monthly Availability Percentage is 99.4%, Customer would be entitled to request a Service Level Credit of ten (10) Snowflake Credits (1 x 10 Average Daily Snowflake Credits), which would be credited against Customer’s usage of the Service in May.

 Snowflake will have no liability for any failure to meet the Service Level to the extent arising from:

-(e.)
-Evaluation or proof-of-concept use of the Snowflake Service; or
+E. Evaluation, free trial, or proof-of-concept use of the Service; or

-(f.)
-Snowflake’s preview features (e.g., beta functionality not intended for production use).
+F. Use of Service features or functionality that are subject to Preview Terms (e.g., beta functionality not intended for production use).